 In many ways, managing a virtual team is similar to managing a local one.
 Below is a short list of some highly effective management techniques, some of which are specific to managing remote teams.
 You are welcome to steal these techniques as is, or adapt them for your own use.

 With effective management of your team, you can inspire very high levels of productivity and commitment.
-You should also invest in remote team culture, and one way you can do this is with virtual team building.
+You should also invest in remote team culture, and one way you can do this is with virtual retreats.

 How to build team morale remotely

 - Start virtual meetings with icebreaker questions.
 These prompts will help attendees feel more comfortable speaking and sharing their ideas.
 Start with easy icebreakers like each participant’s name, role and dream vacation.
-Then, you can check out our list of virtual team building icebreaker questions for more inspiration.
+Then, you can check out our list of ice breaker questions for virtual meetings for more inspiration.
+You could also do quick minute to win it games.

 Challenges of managing remote employees